-Lecturer, Director of the 2000-level lecture courses for Biological Science majors.
+Assistant in Biological Science, Director of the 2000-level lecture courses for Biological Science majors.
 Received her PhD from Florida State University (1998) and carried out postdoctoral studies in the same field at FSU.
-Dr. Spears is currently a lecturer in the Department of Biological Science.
+Dr. Spears is currently a lecturer in the Department of

+Biological Science.
 Her research interests lie in the field of crustacean molecular systematics and evolution.